CodeCryptX/Pacman_in_assembly/README.md

 - In the Microsoft Assembler settings, add the path of the `irvine` folder to the include paths.

 ## Sound and Debugging 🛠️
-- **Sound:** Sound functionality is implemented yet but files be added in future updates that's why it can create issue but game works fine.
+- **Sound:** Sound functionality is implemented yet but files be added in future updates that's why it can create warning sound but game works fine.
 - **Debugging:** Some debugging is remaining, and contributions are appreciated.

 ## How to Run 🚀